-I recently discovered an ancient technique for watering plants that has been around for over 4000 years – Ollas irrigation.
-This method involves using unglazed clay pots to irrigate plants and is an efficient way to conserve water while keeping your plants healthy and hydrated.
+I recently discovered an ancient technique for watering plants that’s been around for over 4000 years – Ollas irrigation.
+This method uses unglazed clay pots to irrigate plants.
+It’s an efficient way to conserve water while keeping your plants healthy and hydrated.

 Understanding Ollas Irrigation